 Meningiomas are the most common benign intracranial tumor.
 They originate from arachnoid cap cells, which are cells within the thin, spider web-like membrane that covers the brain and spinal cord.
-The arachnoid is one of three protective layers, collectively known as the meninges, surrounding the brain and the spinal cord.
-The meninges also include the dura mater and pia mater.
-Although the majority of meningiomas are benign, these tumors can grow slowly until they are very large if left undiscovered and, in some locations, can be severely disabling and life-threatening.
-Most patients develop a single meningioma; however, some patients may develop several tumors growing simultaneously in other parts of the brain or spinal cord.
+The arachnoid is one of three protective layers, collectively known as the meninges, which surround the brain and the spinal cord.
+The other two layers of the meninges are the dura mater and pia mater.
+Although the majority of meningiomas are benign, these tumors can grow slowly until they are very large, if left undiscovered, and, in some locations, can be severely disabling and life-threatening.
+Other forms of meningioma may be more aggressive.
+Most patients develop a single meningioma; however, some patients may develop several tumors growing simultaneously in other locations of the brain or spinal cord.

 - Cavernous Sinus Meningioma: Occurs near the area that drains deoxygenated blood to the heart from the brain.

-- Cerebellopontine Angle Meningioma: Located near the margin of the cerebellum; acoustic neuromas (vestibular schwannoma) typically are found in this area.
+- Cerebellopontine Angle Meningioma: Located near the margin of the cerebellum; acoustic neuromas (vestibular schwannoma) are also frequently found in this area.

-- Cerebral Convexity Meningioma: Located on the upper surface of the brain cerebral convexity.
+- Cerebral Convexity Meningioma: Located on the upper surface of the cerebral convexity.

 - Foramen Magnum Meningioma: Located near the opening at the base of the skull through which the lower portion of the brainstem passes.

-- Intraorbital Meningioma: Located in or around eye sockets.
+- Intraorbital Meningioma: Located in or around the eye sockets.

-- Intraventricular Meningioma: Located in the chambers through which cerebrospinal fluid is carried throughout the brain.
+- Intraventricular Meningioma: Located in the fluid chambers that produce and carry cerebrospinal fluid throughout the brain.

 - Olfactory Groove Meningioma: Located along the nerves connecting the nose to the brain.